GAIA-UNIL/G2S/README.md

 Documentation and packaging notes should use concise, current wording because they are reused across generated artifacts.

 A repository-wide review snapshot is available in `CODE_REVIEW_REPORT.md`.
+Maintenance notes for generated build trees and the server protocol schema are available in `DOCUMENTATION.md`.

 ## Local binary data files